cloudflare/research.cloudflare.com/people/ian-mcquoid.md

 title: Ian McQuoid
 position: Research Intern
 ---
-Ian McQuoid is a Research Intern working on secure and private authentication protocols on the internet.
-His research interests cover key exchange and authentication protocols, steganography, and Isogeny-based cryptography.
-He is also a member of the Cryptography Research team at Oregon State University where he is working on his PhD under Professor Rosulek.
+Ian McQuoid is a member of the Cryptography Research team at Oregon State University where he is working on his PhD under Professor Rosulek.
+His research interests cover key exchange, authentication protocols and steganography.
+Ian was a Research Intern with Cloudflare during the summer of 2021 and he worked on secure and private authentication protocols including extensions for OPAQUE.

 ## Research Areas
 Cryptography